-In the middle of the 20th cent in the cool and shady interior of the Imperial, an unexceptional bar next to the bullring in Santa Cruz de Tenerife, a regular known to the waiting staff as ‘El Barraco’ grabs a seat at the bar’s counter mid-morning and orders his favourite bocadillo, pollo (chicken).
+In the middle of the 20th century in the cool and shady interior of the Imperial, an unexceptional bar next to the bullring in Santa Cruz de Tenerife, a regular known to the waiting staff as ‘El Barraco’ grabs a seat at the bar’s counter mid-morning and orders his favourite bocadillo (filled baguette), pollo (chicken).
 To help wash the dry crusty bread down, he requests a concoction of his own making – coffee, milk, condensed milk, and Liquor 43 layered in a tall glass.
 The stripey drink is finished off with a sprinkling of cinnamon and a tiny slice of lemon zest.
 It is such an eye-catching drink other customers are keen to try it, giving the curious coffee a thumbs up after doing so.
 Its popularity catches on rapidly and, a half century and a bit later, the ‘barraquito‘ becomes the specialist coffee of Tenerife and the Canary Islands.

 Five past nine on a drizzly Monday morning in an airless office in Manchester and Nigel Keen puts his jacket over the back of his chair, sits down and switches on his PC.
 He grabs a sheaf of papers, looks at the first and starts typing numbers onto an Excel spreadsheet.